-For incidents that are not Clery reportable crimes but may pose a risk or present a safety concern to the community, Public Safety Advisories will be issued.
-Incidents such as bicycle larcenies, vehicle burglaries or persons engaged in suspicious behavior are examples of the types of incidents that would be considered a Public Safety Advisory.
+For incidents that are not Clery reportable crimes but may pose a risk or present a safety concern to the community, public safety advisories will be issued.
+Incidents such as a series of bicycle larcenies, vehicle burglaries or persons engaged in suspicious behavior are examples of the types of incidents that would be considered a public safety advisory.

-The Campus Safety Department will issue Public Safety Advisories with the intent of providing information that will allow the campus community to be vigilant and to reduce the possibility of similar incidents occurring on campus.
+The Campus Safety Department will issue public safety advisories with the intent of providing information that will allow the campus community to be vigilant and to reduce the possibility of similar incidents occurring on campus.

-Public Safety Advisories will be issued by the Campus Safety Department using some or all of the following methods:
+Public safety advisories will be issued by the Campus Safety Department using some or all of the following methods: